Brendan Donovan Player Props: Cardinals vs. Reds

-On Friday, Brendan Donovan (batting .188 in his past 10 games) and the St. Louis Cardinals face the Cincinnati Reds, whose starting pitcher will be Ben Lively.
-First pitch is at 8:15 PM ET.
+The St. Louis Cardinals and Brendan Donovan (.314 slugging percentage over his past 10 games, including one homer), battle starting pitcher Andrew Abbott and the Cincinnati Reds at Busch Stadium, Saturday at 2:15 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Rangers.
+He had three hits (going 3-for-5 with an RBI) in his most recent game against the Reds.

 Brendan Donovan Game Info & Props vs. the Reds